©Ph. Delval

 Have you decided to take the children to visit the D-Day landing beaches in Normandy?

-We invite you to stop in Courseulles-sur-Mer trough 5 good reasons to visit the juno Beach.
+We invite you to stop in Courseulles-sur-Mer with these 5 great reasons to visit the Juno Beach Centre.

-This is the only Canadian museum on the D-Day landing beaches.
-It is resolutely family-oriented.
+This is the only Canadian museum on the D-Day beaches.

-Conceived and designed by Canadian veterans, this museum presents an interactive and dynamic scenography adapted to children from 7 years old.
+It is firmly geared toward families.
+Conceived and designed by Canadian veterans, this museum features an interactive and dynamic exhibition tailored for children ages 7 and up, notably with its “Explore Juno” tour.

-The museum presents the incredible contribution of Canada during the Second World War, certainly less known than that of the United States.
+The museum showcases Canada’s incredible contribution during World War II, which is certainly less well-known than that of the United States.

-It also offers a better understanding of Canadian values and culture.
-All this with two levels of reading, for young and old.
+It also offers a deeper understanding of Canadian values and culture.
+All of this is presented on two levels, for both children and adults.

 Here are the 5 good reasons to visit the juno beach with your family.